microsoft/WSL/CONTRIBUTING.md

 Please provide as much information as possible when reporting a bug or filing an issue on the Windows Subsystem for Linux.

-This Github issues page is a bugtracker.
-It's intended for technical discussion and for debugging specific issues.
-If you have a feature request, you should instead post it to the [UserVoice](https://wpdev.uservoice.com/forums/266908).
-The UserVoice is better for tracking feature requests; it has a voting mechanism so the WSL team can put a higher priority behind issues that affect more people.

 ## Important: Reporting BSODs and Security issues
 **Do not open Github issues for Windows crashes (BSODs) or security issues.**.
 Instead, send Windows crashes or other security-related issues to secure@microsoft.com.